Helsinki Cruise Port

 - How do I get from the cruise port to Helsinki centre?

-- Typical options include On foot, Tram, Shuttle bus, Ferry, Local bus, Taxi, Metro.
+- Typical options include On foot, Tram, Shuttle bus, Hop-on Hop-off, Ferry, Local bus, Taxi, Metro.
 Durations and costs are listed in the transport section above.

 - How much time do I need in Helsinki?